 Section title Information shown name, serial number, firmware version, hardware revision, MIB download link(s) and so on.
 Note that the download link of LHX-MIB is available only after enabling the Schroff LHX/SHX support.
-See Miscellaneous (on page 453).
+See Miscellaneous (on page 462).
 Network The network information, such as the current networking mode, IPv4 and/or IPv6 addresses and so on.
-This table also indicates whether the DV3 is part of This tab also indicates whether the PX3 is part of a cascading configuration.
-See Identifying Cascaded Devices (on page 459).
+This tab also indicates whether the PX3 is part of a cascading configuration.
+See Identifying Cascaded Devices (on page 468).
 Port Forwarding If the port forwarding mode is activated, this section will show a list of port numbers for all cascaded devices.
 Outlets Each outlet's receptacle type, operating voltage and rated current.
 Overcurrent Protectors Each overcurrent protector's type, rated current and the outlets that it protects.
 Controllers Each inlet or outlet controller's serial number, board ID, firmware version and hardware version.
 Inlets Each inlet's plug type, rated voltage and current.
 Peripheral Devices Serial numbers, model names, position and firmware-related information of connected Raritan's environmental sensor packages.
 Asset Management Each asset strip's ID, boot version, application version and protocol version.